 What is Succession Planting?

 Another consideration when you plan a backyard vegetable garden is succession planting.
-With succession planting, you plant according to the season and reuse garden space once a crop is harvested.
+With succession planting, you plant according to the season and reuse garden space once you harvest a crop.

 Make the best use of your garden space by following cool-season crops with warm-season crops.
 Ambitious gardeners can even sow a second cool-season crop following warm-season crops for a fall harvest.

-In that way, productivity (and yield) is maximized since any vacant plots in the garden are re-used.
+In that way, you’ll maximize the garden’s productivity and yield.
+All vacant plots in the garden are re-used and re-purposed.

 Warm Season Crops